kay-is/web3-from-zero/README.md

 A basic introduction to web3 and its concepts, using the JavaScript you already know.

+This course is in-progress and help is appreciated!

 ## Lessons

 - [00 Connecting to the Blockchain](https://kay-is.github.io/web3-from-zero/00-connect-to-blockchain.html)